-- The total working area is restricted to the 1.2ha of existing carriageway. - Works are restricted to drainage improvements and the like-for-like replacement of worn road surface, with all works restricted to made-ground on the A82 carriageway surface (including paved verges). - Full road closures will be temporary, localised, and utilised during night-time hours, when the traffic count is at its lowest levels. - Containment measures of the working area will be in place to prevent debris or pollutants from entering the surrounding environment. - Works are not expected to result in significant disturbance to nearby receptors or protected species that may be present in the wider area. - No in-combination effects have been identified. - In the event that INNS are found on site, measures to prevent potential INNS spread will be implemented. - The risk of major accidents or disasters is considered to be low. - By improving drainage and removing the carriageway defects this will provide these parts of the A82 carriageway with another life cycle, and significantly improve the ride quality, which will result in safer conditions for road users.
+- The total working area is restricted to the 0.11ha of existing carriageway. - Works are restricted to like-for-like replacement of worn road surface, with all works restricted to made-ground on the A87 carriageway surface. - The works will be temporary, localised, and completed during day-time hours. - Works are not expected to result in significant disturbance to nearby receptors or protected species that may be present in the wider area. - The risk of major accidents or disasters is considered to be low. - By removing the carriageway defects this will provide these parts of the A87 carriageway with another life cycle, and significantly improve the ride quality, which will result in safer conditions for road users. - The works are not expected to result in any alteration to existing features or exposure of potential undiscovered features of cultural heritage. - The scheme will be confined within the existing carriageway boundary and as a result will not require any land take or alter any local land uses. - No impacts on the environment are expected during the operational phase as a result of works.
+The works are expected to result in positive impacts on road users during the operational phase.